Viper01Venom/DSA612S-Assignment-1/question2-grpc/README.md

-# Question 2 — Car Rental gRPC System
+# Car Rental gRPC System (Question 2)

-This folder contains the gRPC proto contract, server, and client for the Car Rental system.
+This is our attempt at building a small **Car Rental system** using gRPC and Ballerina.
+We split the work into three parts: proto (the contract), server, and client.

+## Files in this project
-- `proto/car_rental.proto` → service definition
+- `proto/car_rental.proto` → the proto file (defines all the messages and the service)
-- `server/car_rental_service.bal` → Ballerina server
+- `server/car_rental_service.bal` → the server code (handles all the requests, keeps data in memory)
-- `client/car_rental_client.bal` → Ballerina client demo
+- `client/car_rental_client.bal` → the client code (sends requests to test the server)

+## What the system does
+We kept it simple with just two roles:
+- **ADMIN** → can add, update, and remo